Some people are bread people; some aren't, just like some people love chickens or horses or fast cars and others are just not impressed.

 Let it rise once or twice, then form it into loaves and put it in loaf pans.
 Let it rise once more, then bake at 400 for 10 minutes.
 Turn the oven down and finish baking at 350 for 30 to 40 minutes more.

-Someone wrote that this recipe makes a heavy whole wheat loaf.
+If you mill your own wheat, it makes a heavy whole wheat loaf.
 Bread is supposed to be heavy.
 Real bread is the staff of life, not a piece of fluff that you surround your meat and cheese with.
 Bread was originally (and can still be!) the major part of a meal.

 Bread should be nutritionally important, not just white fluff.
 Leave the fluffy air for cake and other nonessentials and you'll fill your tummy for less - and be happy doing it.